curegit/reversi-ai-dll/README.md

 ## Unity Application

-An illustrative Unity application is available on the release page.
+An illustrative Unity application (binary) is available on the release page.

 ![Unity reversi](Unity.png)